Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 ## Installation/Prerequisities

 In order to merely run **Vowel Analyzer** you have to install [Python 3.9.7](https://www.python.org/downloads/) on your machine (other versions might work but haven't been tested yet).
-This way you should be able to use the pre-built application files from the current release (exe-files for Windows 64-bit machines).

-If you want (or need) to build your own version of **Vowel Analyzer**, you have to perform the following steps:
+For Windows users: If you want (or need) to install **Vowel Analyzer** with a shortcut on your desktop, please perform the following steps:

 - Download/Clone the source code
-- Install all needed Python packages with `pip install -r requirements.txt`
+- Run `install.ps1`- be aware that you have to run ps1-files by using a right-click and clicking 'Run with PowerShell'
-- Run `build.py` to create a [single-file application](https://github.com/s-resch/vowel-analyzer#building-your-own-bundled-executable) or just start `vowelAnalyzer.py` or `vowelAnalyzerGui.py`
+- After the installation process you should see a shortcut on your desktop.
+By double-clicking the shortcut icon **VowelAnalyzer** should start in GUI mode

 ## Special prerequisities for Mac M1 architecture